kibook/s1kd-tools/tools/s1kd-acronyms/README.md

 `.acronyms` file
 ----------------

 This file specifies a list of acronyms for a project.
-By default, the program will search for a file named `.acronyms` in the current directory, but any file can be specified using the -M option.
+By default, the program will search for a file named `.acronyms` in the current directory and parent directories, but any file can be specified using the -M option.

 Example of .acronyms file format: